kaliop-uk/ezloremipsumbundle/README.md

 ## Requirements

 * eZPublish 2014.11 or later or eZPlatform
-* eZMigrationBundle
+* eZMigrationBundle 5.1.1 or later
-* Faker from FZaninotto
+* Faker, originally from FZaninotto
 * TCPDF from tecnick.com

 (all of the above are handled automatically using composer)